BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 member ever learning any share but their own.

-Whichever way the individual shares are generated, the process will also generate a combined public key that can be used to validate signatures made by the private key shares.
+Whichever way the individual shares are generated, the process will also generate a combined public key that can be used to verify signatures made by the private key shares.

 Once the members of FROST group have created their signing shares,